All Episodes

 That's what it is.

-It's not that it's happening, it's always happened.
+It's not that it's happening.

-This this kind of depravity.
+This kind of depravity.

 There's nothing new since Genesis.